Diethylene glycol dinitrate

 Diethylene glycol dinitrate (DEGDN) is an explosive nitrated alcohol ester with the formula C_{4}H_{8}N_{2}O_{7}.
 It is commonly used as a plasticizer in propellant or explosive formulations.
 While chemically similar to numerous other high explosives, pure diethylene glycol dinitrate is difficult to ignite.
 Ignition typically requires localized heating to the decomposition point unless the DEGDN is first atomized.
 It is sensitive to detonation by impact but not due to friction.

 Preparation and uses

-Diethylene glycol dinitrate can be made by nitration of diethylene glycol with nitric acid in presence of a dehydrating agent like concentrated sulfuric acid.
+Diethylene glycol dinitrate can be made by nitration of diethylene glycol with nitric acid in the presence of a dehydrating agent, such as concentrated sulfuric acid.

 Toxicity

 If ingested, like nitroglycerine, it rapidly causes vasodilation through the release of nitric oxide, a physiological signaling molecule that relaxes vascular smooth muscle which leads to a rapid loss in blood pressure.
 Other acute effects include convulsions and loss of consciousness.
 Its median lethal dose (LD50) is 650 mg/kg in guinea pigs.